-3.4 External Consumers
+3.4 External MnS Consumer concept

 3.4.1 Definition

 As of today, there does not exist a definition for external consumer concept; actually, in the study item description [12], the only reference made on this concept is as follows: “[…] external consumers (i.e. outside 3GPP)/verticals”.
 This reference is clearly not sufficient, since: